Dana White Absolutely Unloads On 'Hypocritical Sack Of S***' Oscar De La Hoya | MiddleEasy

 “17 of the 22 fighters on (De La Hoya’s MMA card) got less than the starting compensation in the UFC.
 Every time he opens his mouth, he acts like ‘oh you’re not paying your fighters?’
 He acts like when he put on an event like he pays more than we do or something.

 “Yeah, you pay f***ing Canelo a s***load of money, whom you couldn’t hold on to.
-I have 650 fighteres under contract, you had f***ing one that mattered.
+I have 650 fighter’s under contract, you had f***ing one that mattered.
 He couldn’t keep him.”

 “12 of the 22 fighters got less compensation than what we pay kids on the Contender Series.”